bbauska/W3Cx-5of5/README.md

   alt="HTML, with head & body." />
 </p>

-Thus, in the example above, the top element is the html element, which contains just two elements, the head and body.
+<p>Thus, in the example above, the top element is the html element, which
+contains just two elements, the head and body.
 The head element contains a title element and the body contains an h1 element and a p element.
 In a more typical example, the body would contain many